Specialized Teletherapy and Therapy for Students at Tuskegee University | Taproot Therapy Collective

 How is your service different from Tuskegee's counseling services?

-While Tuskegee's counseling center offers valuable services, as a private practice we provide specialized treatment modalities, flexibility in scheduling, and the option to continue therapy even during semester breaks or after graduation.
+While Tuskegee's counseling center offers valuable services, as a private practice we provide specialized treatment modalities (like EMDR and qEEG), flexibility in scheduling, and the option to continue therapy even during semester breaks or after graduation.
 We're also an excellent option for students who may prefer working with a therapist outside of the university system.

 Can you work with my academic challenges specific to Tuskegee?